cellularegg/bachelor-thesis/notes.md

 Okular als PDF Viewer

-thousands separator in charts needed?
+thousands separator in charts needed? doesn't matter should be uniform for all charts (e.g. 10^n for all)

-Image of Map how to reference?
+Image of Map how to reference? kml? image and reference

-how much sourcecode? all or only noteworthy parts?
+how much sourcecode? all or only noteworthy parts? only noteworthy parts in the code (can also be just one line).
+Everything else in the appendix as text (or images).

-Do equations need labels?
+Do equations need captions? -> numbers, in the line above or below the equation explain it briefly.

-Reference to product name needed?
+Reference to product name needed? e.g. Python, Plotly, Pandas, NumPy... yes reference the websites!
+TODO!!

-Where to include the full source code? appendix
+Where to include the full source code? appendix as listing -> export ipynb as latex, image or .py file

 Can the repo of this thesis be public when submitting it?
-(Concern about plagiarism check)
+(Concern about plagiarism check) no problem

+How to reference sources inside of code? as comment